 10. Fix your showerhead for the ultimate home improvement project

 If you’ve ever thought that your shower lacked a bit of intensity, it’s likely that the showerhead is the problem and not the actual water pressure.
 This is a quick fix but could vastly improve the quality of your lockdown.
 If your showers are more drizzle than downpour, invest in a top quality showerhead and you will never look back.
-Make your lockdown the best it can be!
+Especially if you are working from home – make the time the best it can be!